EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 	N/C		4
 	N/C		5
 	N/C		6

+Adafruit Powerboost 1000C
+	Powerboost	Arduino (and basically all the other sensors too tbh) 5V		5V
+	GND		GND
+	ENA		Connected to tiny switch, switches between N/C and common GND

 As tested on my home psu, at 5V the SD+IMU+BME280+Uno draw ~80mA.
 At 1200mAh this testing apparatus can run for 15hours
 	This value jumps to about 130mA when the psu also supplies 5V to the receiver, about 9.23 hours at 1200mAh